 1954 1 November: Algerian War begins.

-1955 After winning the power struggle that followed Stalin’s death two years earlier, Nikita Khrushchev assumes control of the Soviet Union.
+1955 After winning the power struggle that followed Stalin’s death two years earlier, Nikita Khrushchev assumed control of the Soviet Union.

 1955 24 February: Formation of the Central Treaty Organization.